Tabletop RPG advice for little dragons

 Cleric

-The Cleric class itself gets access to light and medium armor, but some subclasses (Forge, Life, Nature, Order, Tempest, Twilight, War) also gain access to heavy armor.
-Dexterity Clerics are very possible, but usually require proficiency with martial weapons since there are few simple finesse weapons.
+The Cleric class gets access to light and medium armor, but some subclasses (Forge, Life, Nature, Order, Tempest, Twilight, War) also gain access to heavy armor.
+Dexterity Clerics are possible but usually require proficiency with martial weapons since there are few simple finesse weapons.
 Builds can be all over the place, so use the general advice above to pick your armor.

 Druid

-Druids can't wear metal armor.
-It's up to you and your DM to determine how far that goes (i.e. - Does studded leather count as metal armor?
-Can you get a breastplate made out of a tough animal hide or non-metal material?), but Druids have notoriously low AC as a result.
-Going with a strict interpretation of the rules, you can wear hide armor, which is the entry-level medium armor, and 14 dexterity for 14 AC, or leather armor and max Dexterity for an AC of 16 (that goes down if you're not at max Dexterity).
-Druids are also proficient with shields, which helps a bit, but let's just say it's a good thing a lot of your attack spells are ranged.
+Druids can’t wear metal armor.
+It’s up to you and your DM to determine how far that goes (Does studded leather count as metal armor?
+Can you get a breastplate made out of a tough animal hide or non-metal material?), but Druids have notoriously low AC.
+With a strict interpretation of the rules, you can shoot for 14 Dexterity and wear hide armor (the entry-level medium armor) for 14 AC or leather armor and max Dexterity for an AC of 16.
+Druids are also proficient with shields, which helps a bit, but it’s a good thing a lot of your attack spells are ranged.

 Fighter

-Fighters have access to light, medium, and heavy armor and can easily be built with either Strength or Dexterity.
+Fighters have access to light, medium, and heavy armor and work equally well with either Strength or Dexterity.
 Generally, either max out Strength and go with heavy armor, or max out Dexterity and go with light armor.
 If you want to take the Medium Armor Master feat, though, medium armor can outpace light armor for Dexterity-based Fighters.

 Monk